How Does a Camera Work

 When light penetrates the glass at an angle, it curves in one direction and curves once more while exiting the glass because sections of the light wave penetrate the air and accelerate before other sections of the wave.

-In an ordinary convex or converging lens, one or both parts of the glass bends out.
-That means light rays penetrating through will curve towards the central part of the lens at the entry.
+One or both glass parts bend in an ordinary convex or converging lens.
+This means light rays penetrating the lens will curve towards the central part at the entry.

-In a double converging lens like a magnifying glass, the light curves while entering and exiting the glass.
+Like a magnifying glass, a double-converging lens curves light as it enters and exits the glass.
 This process reverses the trail of light from an object.
-Suppose a light source such as a candle discharges light in every direction.
+Suppose a light source, such as a candle, discharges light in every direction.

-The light rays begin at the candle’s flames before diverging constantly.
-A convex lens grabs those rays and diverts them to ensure they converge back to one location.
+Light rays begin at the candle’s flames and constantly diverge.
+A convex lens grabs and diverts those rays to ensure they converge back to one location.

-At the section where the rays intersect, you get an actual image of your candle.
+You get an image of your candle at the section where the rays intersect.
 Here are some of the components that determine the formation of an image.

 Light

 Light plays a vital role in photography.
-Photographers can use natural light like daylight reflected from buildings or the sun, and artificial light like studio lights, headlights, and candlelight to create images.
+Photographers can create images using natural light, such as daylight reflected from buildings or the sun, and artificial light, such as studio lights, headlights, and candlelight.
 These different types of light generate either soft or hard light.

-While soft light generates light and soft shadows, hard light generates dark and strong shadows.
-When capturing photos, you need to think about the light you choose because it can affect the final result.
+While soft light generates light and silky shadows, hard light generates dark and strong shadows.
+The light you choose can affect the final result when capturing photos.

 Subject

-The subject is the component you take images of.
-It can also involve the composition, or how you create or arrange some elements in the frame.
+The subject is the component you photograph.
+It can also involve the composition or how you create or arrange elements in the frame.
 A subject can be landscapes, insects, products, or even people.

 Aperture

-Aperture is the size of the lens opening where the light goes through before striking the film or sensor.
-It is calculated in f-stops and displayed on your camera by the f symbol.
+The aperture is the size of the lens opening through which light passes before striking the film or sensor.
+It is calculated in f-stops and displayed with the f symbol on your camera.

-For example; f22, f5.6, and f1.2.
+For example, f22, f5.6, and f1.2.
 A lower number indicates a large aperture.
-Regulating the aperture enables photographers to manage an image’s depth of field and the amount of light captured in an image.
+Regulating the aperture enables photographers to manage an image’s depth of field and the amount of light captured.

-Large apertures allow the most light resulting in shallow depth of field.
+Large apertures allow the most light, resulting in a shallow depth of field.

 Lenses

-Also known as optics, lenses define how images are created.
-They help focus the light on the recording channel.
+Lenses, also known as optics, define how images are created.
+They help focus light on the recording channel.

-Lenses regulate the focal image length, magnification, angle of view, and describe the image according to its specific characteristics.
+Lenses regulate the focal image length, magnification, and angle of view and describe the image according to its specific characteristics.

-Lenses are available in a wide range of focal lengths, varying from super-telephoto to ultra-wide-angle.
-Different lenses can generate varying results based on the settings you use in the lens barrel.
+Lenses are available in various focal lengths, from super-telephoto to ultra-wide-angle.
+The settings you use in the lens barrel can affect the results.

 Finally